A Beginner's Guide to Hair Anatomy: What You Need to Know

 Did you know that the average person has around 100,000 hair follicles on their scalp alone?
 Crazy right!
 Hair on our bodies has been around for ages, and believe or not, it actually has some beneficial properties to us, such as regulating body temperature and providing protection.

-We’ve been messing around with our hair for decades from trying to remove it, to styling it, and sometimes even trying to grow it more, but what exactly is hair…
+We’ve been messing around with our hair for decades from trying to remove it, to styling it, and sometimes even trying to grow it more, but what honestly is hair?

 Before diving into the anatomy of the hair, let's talk about what exactly that beautiful hair of yours is made of.
 Biologically speaking, hair is primarily composed of a structural protein called keratin, which is the same protein found in our nails and skin.